David Thomas (educationalist): Political work

 For two post-war years (1920–1922) David Thomas acted as secretary of North Wales Labour Council.
 His political energies went into establishing trade unionism and Independent Labour Party branches in North Wales.
 He had already helped to found Caernarfonshire Labour Council in 1912 and the North Wales Labour Council in 1914.

 Thomas began contributing to political debate in Yr Herald Cymraeg in 1908.
 His book Y Werin a'i Theyrnas influenced many.
 His dissertation A study of a rural and maritime community in the nineteenth century, with special reference to the relation between agriculture and shipping won him an MA from the University of Liverpool in 1928).
 He received an honorary MA degree from the University of Wales in 1960.

 Another concern of his was adult education.
-He was a tutor for the Workers' Educational Association (WEA) in Caernarfonshire from 1928 to 1959, and instigated the founding of Lleufer (Light) as a WEA periodical, which he edited it until 1965.
+He was a tutor for the Workers' Educational Association (WEA) in Caernarfonshire from 1928 to 1959, and instigated the founding of Lleufer as a WEA periodical, which he edited it until 1965.

 Thomas was an effective public speaker and a prolific writer in Welsh of articles on political, literary and historical subjects.
 His autobiography, Diolch am gael byw.
 Rhai o f'atgofion (Thanks for Living), Liverpool, 1968), was published posthumously.
 His papers are held by the National Library of Wales.